How Does ‘Fault’ Work in a Car Accident Case in Illinois?

 Though the response to an accident may vary depending on its severity, there are at least a few basic things that you should do after any car accident.

-First, you want to stop in a safe place if possible and check to see if anyone is injured.
-Call 911 for medical help if anyone is hurt and to report your accident.
-Even if you have no visible injuries or your visible injuries are relatively minor, you will want to arrange to see a doctor as soon as possible.
+First, let’s assume that you’ve already called 911 and received medical care for your injuries.
+If not, please get expert medical care immediately.
 There may be injuries that are not immediately apparent, and in your shock from the accident, it can be easy to overlook some profoundly serious injuries.
-It is also important so that your injuries can be documented should you need to file a case in the future.
+It’s also important so that your injuries can be documented should you need to file a case in the future.